-Summative assessment rules apply to all students at BTH, and to all preparatory, first- and second-cycle summative assessment cases.
+Summative assessment rules apply to all students at BTH, and to all preparatory, prepatory, first- and second-cycle summative assessment cases, with the exception of disciplinary measures against preparatory students.

 In this context, a student is defined as someone who is enrolled in a course.
 The rules do not apply to contract education.
-This is regulated in agreements between clients and BTH.
+This is regulated in agreements between clients and the University.
 All summative assessments are compulsory by definition.
-For information about the meaning of compulsory components, see section 6, Compulsory Components.
+For information about the meaning of compulsory components, see 6, Compulsory Components.

-The modes of assessment and assessed components used by the University are stated and described later in the document, appendix 1, Modes of Assessment and Assessed Components.
+The modes of assessment and assessed components used by the University are stated and described later in the document, appendix Modes of Assessment and Assessed Components.